MehryarSadati/MehryarSadati/README.md

-- 👋 Hi, I’m @MehryarSadati
-- 👀 I’m interested in coding
-- 🌱 I’m currently learning artificial intelegent via python
-- 📫 How to reach me by my email mehryarsadati@gmail.com
+you can reach me by my email mehryarsadati@gmail.com

 <!---
 MehryarSadati/MehryarSadati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.